dfranklin02/SRL/docs/pages/motivation/mindset_profile.md

  **AFTER** receiving SRL feedback – Omar began to adopt a **GROWTH** mindset:

  <div class="col-md-6" style="margin-top: 20px"> <!-- Adjust the margin-top until the text displays where you want -->
-Rewind to the moment after Ben received his poor midterm grade, when he started to give up because he must be “bad at science.”
+Rewind to the moment after Omar received his poor midterm grade, when he started to give up because he must be “bad at science.”
 Because Omar realized that the SRL survey feedback was helpful in improving his strategic behaviors, he began looking at the Mindset feedback.
 He was shocked to learn that he was someone who has typically displayed a Fixed Mindset.
 But he wanted to change that: “Because I have done well in school at certain times, maybe I do have the ability – I just have not been that “intelligent” in how I prepared for the exam.
 I only studied the night before the exam and didn’t get much sleep.
 If I can change how I prepare, maybe I can do better.”
 </div><div class="col-md-6"><blockquote class="oval-thought">
 In reading the feedback, Omar became aware of his Fixed mindset.
 He then reframed the failure in terms of factors that he can control, which helped him to see how he can improve.
 </blockquote></div>